kwhitley/itty.dev/itty-router/guides/cloudflare-workers.md

 ```

 <Badge type="danger">
-  <p>Currently, there's a <a href="https://github.com/cloudflare/workers-sdk/issues/5420">bug in Wrangler</a> that affects local development using `wrangler dev` when trying to export the router directly.
+  <p>Currently, there's a <a href="https://github.com/cloudflare/workers-sdk/issues/5420">bug in Wrangler</a> that affects local development using <code>wrangler dev</code> when trying to export the router directly.
 We're working with the Cloudflare folks to get this fixed ASAP.</p>

   <p>In the meantime, destructure your root router like this to avoid the issue:</p>